Not-Sarthak/vorr/README.md

 ## Non-TLDR

 While the solution seems fairly simple, Vorr has a complex architecture.
-It includes running a custom [DrillX](https://crates.io/crates/drillx) algorithm, co-ordinating nonces between visitors and time cut-offs from a central server.
+It includes running [DrillX](https://crates.io/crates/drillx) algorithm, co-ordinating nonces between visitors and time cut-offs from a central server.
 It has plenty parts intertwined making sure the product runs beautifully.

 There's a twist.